MistyCommunity/Documentation/src/content/onboarding/get-started/fast-facts.md

 * Moves her head via a servo for pitch articulation.
 * Includes a screen on the front of her head.
 * Uses an Occipital Structure Core depth sensor to navigate.
-* Carries an Intrinsyc 820 dev kit board running Android 7 at her side (Misty 1 Beta version only).
+* Carries an Intrinsyc Open-Q 820 Development Kit board running Android 7 at her side (Misty 1 Beta version only).
-* Includes a Dragonboard 410-C development board running Windows 10 IoT Core (Misty 1 Beta version only).
+* Includes a DragonBoard 410c development board running Windows 10 IoT Core (Misty 1 Beta version only).
 * Uses real-time and motor controllers.
 * Senses with 4 time-of-flight sensors (3 in front, 1 in rear).
 * Tolerates a “periscope-style” webcam mounted on her head (Misty 1 Beta version only).